 Another useless plot point: the ape-aliens monitor the statuette opening the mountain on the sleeping King Caesar, and send Mecha to “destroy King Caesar while he sleeps.”
-Some empath chick has to do a song and dance number to wake King Caesar, so Mecha (who can FLY, by the way) takes so long to STOMP his way to the mountain, that the chick finishes her routine and Caesar wakes before Mecha can get to him asleep!
-Didn’t matter anyway I guess…
+Like jilted girlfriends, if WE can’t have him NO ONE will!
+Some empath chick has to do a song and dance number to wake King Caesar.
+And Mecha (who can FLY, by the way) takes so long to STOMP to the mountain, that the chick finishes her routine and wakes Caesar before Mecha can get there!

 The story is somehow kept interesting apart from the three major monster fights.
 So much is going on with the humans and ape-aliens, Godzilla is hardly necessary at all, as King Caesar could just as easily have been written as sole savior of the city.
 Godzilla seems an afterthought to sell tickets.

 Mecha has so much weaponry (finger missiles, eye-ray, chest-ray, mouth-ray, foot missiles, with a head that can rotate 360-degrees and fire on targets all around it) that he routs both Godz and Caesar in a first battle, as they fall over one another doing Three Stooges impersonations.
 Godz even starts spurt-bleeding from the neck like his carotid is hit!
 How is he still alive?!